IRDG Awards 2026

-Reminder call for nominations and applications
+Call for nominations & applications

-Sheppard Award – nomination deadline 31 May 2025
+Sheppard Award – nomination deadline 31 May 2026

 The Norman Sheppard Award is presented annually by the IRDG to recognise an individual who has significantly advanced the field of vibrational spectroscopy in academia or industry, for example through research, teaching/mentoring, or development of instrumentation/techniques.
 Nominees must be a member of the IRDG, and will have clearly demonstrated sustained support for the aims and activities of the group.
 The awardee must be available to receive the award in person at the IRDG Christmas meeting, which is held in London in December.